 Other travellers have always raved to me about how cheap India is.
 And since travelling there I’ve realised that it is.
 But in some of the more touristy places, prices are starting to creep up, and just how cheap India is depends on exactly how you travel.
-Goa is one of the more touristy parts of India, so depending on your travel style it might be a little more pricey than you’d expect – although travel costs in Goa are generally still far less than the rest of Asia and definitely much lower than Europe.
+Goa is one of the more touristy parts of India, so depending on your travel style it might be a little more pricey than you’d expect.
+But travel costs in Goa are generally still far less than the rest of Asia, and definitely much lower than Europe.

 How much does Goa cost?
 I recorded everything I spent for six days, in order to give you a rough idea of what to expect in terms of prices.
 Most of the following Goa prices relate to Vagator and Anjuna, where I spent most of my time.
-Just to give you a little background, I earn money whilst I travel so I tend to have a slightly higher budget than other backpackers.
-I love food and will splurge on good meals quite often.
-But I’m still smart with money and I’m not extravagant, so hopefully these figures will give you a good idea of Goa travel costs to help you plan your India travel budget.
+Hopefully these figures will give you a good idea of Goa travel costs to help you plan your India travel budget.

 For reference, ₹100 = roughly £1 GBP (or $1.50 USD) as of April 2016.